ColinMenuchi/pocket-presidents/README.md

 # Pocket Presidents

-A Colin Menuchi Program
+This is a program I initially designed as a final project for UVM's CS1210 course.
-Designed as a Final Project for CS1210
+Now, it is a game that I sometimes work on in my freetime.

 Pocket Presidents is a hilarious take on the popular website Pokemon Showdown.
 You get to build a team of Pokemon and battle with them, only all the Pokemon are